-Biology 160 and 250 Chemistry 100 and 209.
-Home Economics: 35 semester hours, including 101, 101L, 201, 202, 303, 309, 310, 407, 408, 409, 410, and 450 Psychology 201 and 202
+Home Economics: 35 semester hours, including 101, 1011, 201, 202.
+303, 309, 310, 407, 408, 409, 410, and 450 Psychology 201 and 202

-101. Food and Nutrition.
+- 101. Food and Natrition.
 The fundamentals of human nutrition as they apply to normal requirements.
-Study of the body's need for essential nutrients, the contributions of various food groups, the selection of an adequate diet, and the importance of diet in achieving and maintaining optimum health.
+Study of the body's need for essential nutrients, the contributions of various food groups, the selection of an adequate diet, and the importance of diet in achieving and maintaining optimum Feldmiller. health. - 1011., Food and Nutrition Laboratory.
+Application of the basic principles of nutrition in the selection and preparation of the foods commonly served for the three meals of the day.
+Experience in planning and preparing simple meals to provide an adequate diet.
+One two-hour laboratory period a week.
+Taken concurrently with Home Economics 101.
+Fee: \$5.00.
 Feldmiller.
+I h. c.